tidepool-org/blip/README.md

 ### Building and publishing to `npm`

-When a new feature(s) is/are complete (i.e., reviewed with a sign-off from another developer), it's time to publish the package to npm!
+When a new feature(s) is/are complete (i.e., branch is synchronized with master, reviewed with a sign-off from another developer), it's time to publish the package to npm!
 Since this is one of our most recently created repositories, any member of the "developers" team in the `@tidepool` npm organization will be able to publish the package using his or her npm login.
 Steps to publishing are as follows:

 1. create a tag on the approved pull request using the `mversion` tool with the `-m` option to auto-commit the version bump and tag (e.g., `$ mversion patch -m` for a patch version bump)
 1. push the new commit and tag to the GitHub remote with `$ git push origin <branch-name>` and `$ git push origin --tags`